OpenFn/language-asana/README.md

 ## Update a task or create a new one

-You can use a field name as `externalId` to match a specific task.
+You can use a field name literal as `externalId` to match a specific task.
 If the task does not exist, a new one will be created.
+The first parameter in this function should be the `project_id`.

 ```js
 upsertTask('12344', {